arnu-bansal/typing-garden/README.md

 # Typing Garden

-A website where your typing grows a little digital garden.

-Every key press adds something to the scene.
-Vowels grow flowers that slowly open up over time, while consonants create winding vines with leaves.
-Even the spacebar does something it sends a gentle ripple through the garden, like a breeze passing through.

-The idea is simple: instead of words appearing on a blank page, your typing gradually turns into a living landscape.

-### What happens when you type?
+Typing Garden is a small creative coding project built with p5.js.

+Instead of showing typed characters on the screen, each keypress grows something in a digital garden.
+Vowels create flowers, consonants grow vines, and pressing the spacebar creates a ripple effect across the garden.

+I made this project to experiment with generative art and keyboard interactions.
+The idea was to turn typing into something visual and relaxing rather than displaying text normally.

+## Controls

-* **A, E, I, O, U** → a flower appears and blooms
+* A, E, I, O, U → Grow flowers
+* Other letters → Grow vines
-* **Consonants** → a vine grows and twists
+* Spacebar → Create a ripple/breath effect
+* Backspace → Remove the most recently added plant
+* Clear Garden button → Reset everything

+## Features

+* Flowers slowly bloom after growing.
+* Vines grow in slightly different directions each time.
+* Leaves appear as vines get longer.
-* **Spacebar** → a soft ripple comes in the garden
+* Plants gently sway to make the garden feel alive.

-No score, no objective
-just type and watch the garden grow.
+* Simple counters track flowers, vines, and ripple effects.

+## Built With

+* HTML
+* CSS
+* JavaScript
+* p5.js

+This was mainly a fun project to explore animation, procedural generation, and interactive visuals.